livingdocsIO/documentation/setup-and-deployment/external-services.md

 - The host to your livingdocs design server (eg. http://api.livingdocs.io if you're using the default design server)
 - The host for your S3 asset bucket (eg. https://livingdocs-evaluation-images.s3.amazonaws.com if you're using our evaluation account)
 - The host for your S3 design bucket (eg. https://livingdocs-evaluation-designs.s3.amazonaws.com if you're using the default design server)
+- The host for your mail server (eg. https://email.eu-west-1.amazonaws.com if you're using our evaluation account
 - The host for your Hugo instance
 - Any host your customizations are using